Pebble Beach Concours d'Elegance: Other Awards

 This award, established in the 1980s (unknown year), is given to, as the name says, a car of French origin considered the most significant.
 In 2021 the award went to a 1937 Delahaye 135 M Chapron Cabriolet owned by Tom McGough Sr. and Tom McGough Jr. of North Oaks, Minnesota.

-Best of Show winners

-As of 2021, J.B.
-Nethercutt has the most individual victories at 6 while Bugatti and Mercedes-Benz are tied as the most successful marquees at 9 wins each.
+Concept cars

+World-renowned luxury and supercar brands use the event as an overarching auto show to officially debut their new models and showcase their future concept cars, with many of the participating manufactures having their own corporate display building for the duration of the event.

+Participating brands have included Aston Martin, Acura, Audi, Bentley, Bugatti, Cadillac, Czinger, DeLorean, Ferrari, Ford, Hennessey, Koenigsegg, Lamborghini, Land Rover, Lincoln, Lucid, McLaren, Porsche, Rolls-Royce, SSC, and several others.

+The Bugatti Veyron Grand Sport was revealed at the 2008 Pebble Beach Concours.

+Pebble Beach Auctions

+The event hosts the Pebble Beach Auctions, which is an auto auction centered around high-end vehicles valued in the millions.
+In 2022 alone the auction's total sales accounted for $469 million USD.

 Charitable performance

 The proceeds of the Pebble Beach Concours d'Elegance have supported the United Way of Monterey County and the Pebble Beach Company Foundation for a combination of 56 years.
 It also supports a number of other local and national organizations.

 The 2016 event raised over $1.75 million, and the Concours has given more than $23 million to charities through the years.